JustinTheGreat/PDF_To_JSON/README.md

 }
 ```

-## Understanding the Extraction Logic

-### Bounding Box Creation

-The system creates a bounding box for extraction:
-- Starts at the `start_keyword` position
-- Extends horizontally by `horiz_margin` points
-- Extends vertically to `end_keyword` or by `vertical_margin` if specified
-- Can be shifted left by `left_move` points

-### Keyword Occurrence Selection

-- `start_keyword_occurrence` selects which occurrence of the start keyword to use
-- `end_keyword_occurrence` selects which occurrence of the end keyword to stop at
-- This allows targeting specific sections when keywords appear multiple times

-### Alternative Extraction Methods

-When the default bounding box method fails, the system tries:
-1. **Text-based extraction**: Finds the start and end keywords in the full page text
-2. **Line-based extraction**: Extracts by line numbers instead of coordinates

-### Field Continuation Logic

-When using the (+1) suffix in field names:
-1. Extracts the base field and continuation field separately
-2. Merges their text with a separator
-3. Combines their structured data, properly handling duplicates
-4. Preserves the base field name in the final output

 ## Tips for Effective Extraction

 1. **Start broad, then narrow down**: Begin with wider margins and refine based on results